jagregory/abrash-black-book/src/chapter-27.md

 GRAPHICS_MODE                             equ     5       ;index of Graphics Mode reg BIT_MASKequ     8       ;index of Bit Mask reg

-Data    segment para common ‘DATA'
+Data    segment para common 'DATA'
 ;
 ; Current location of "A" as it is animated across the screen.
 ;